 The CAFCI designation is no longer awarded.
 However, the designation is still recognized and used by many practitioners.

-Acupuncture Canada’s program is purposefully flexible to allow professionals the opportunity to complete the training required by their individual regulator for entry to practice.
+Acupuncture Canada’s program is purposefully flexible to allow professionals the opportunity to complete the training and examination required by their individual regulator for entry into practice.
 For example, most chiropractors in Canada require 200 hours of training plus an examination before being able to practice.
-Our Core Program offers 200 hours of training with follow-up exams.
-Physiotherapists in British Columbia and Alberta are required to complete the AA1 and AA2 courses plus examinations before being able to practice, so physiotherapists can take those two courses and complete the Level 1 Examinations to satisfy their regulators’ requirements.
+Our Core Program offers 200 hours of training with follow-up exams – the ACC Level II certificate.
+Some physiotherapists are required to complete the AA1 and AA2 courses plus examinations before being able to practice, so those professionals can take those two courses and complete the Level I Examinations to satisfy their regulators’ requirements.